The Kingdom of Unixploria is a sovereign state within the borders of southern Sweden, with territories in other parts of the world, and beyond.

 Our journey began with a playful idea of building a nation, a common interest shared by many micronationalists.
 As we progressed, we established a functional administration for our country.

+As nation-builders, we often wonder why we enjoy designing flags, composing national anthems, and establishing governmental systems.
 It does not mean we've rejected our old countries.
 We could not have established this nation unless we were lucky enough to live in a part of the world where fundamental freedom still reigns.
 Sweden will always be our "home country," and nothing can change that.
 However, we have created our realm, our nation, within a nation, without ever taking up arms or raising our voices.
 The two kingdoms of Sweden and Unixploria live in happy coexistence.

-A micronation certainly has support from various conventions, i.g.
-The Montevideo Convention states that to form your sovereign nation, you must have the following:
+A micronation certainly has support from various conventions, i.g The Montevideo Convention states that to form your sovereign nation, you must have the following:

 1. a permanent population